PyGenie-Scans/Scans/doc/source/tutorial.rst

 Plot Motor Scan
 ---------------

-  Our first, simple example is the user plotting a scan of the detector intensity as the motor moves from 0 to 2 inclusively in steps /near/ 0.3.
+  Our first, simplest example is the user plotting a scan of the detector intensity as the motor moves from 0 to 2 exclusively in steps of 0.6.

   >>> from Scans import *
   >>> scan(theta, 0, 2, 0.6, 50)